 Areas of Concern & Responsibility

 Each PPC exists to further the mission of Christ and his Church in the parish.
 Members do so by contributing to the building up of the faith, hope and love of all parishioners.
 More specifically members contribute by:

-Encouraging fellow parishioners, through their example and conversation, to fully, actively and consciously participate in the Sunday Eucharist.
+- Encouraging fellow parishioners, through their example and conversation

 - Praying for the well-being of the parish community

-- Organising and / or promoting events that will contribute to the prayer life and faith life of the community
+- Organizing and / or promoting events that will contribute to the prayer life and faith life of the community

 - Promoting and / or making available adult religious education opportunities at parish and inter-parish levels

 - Welcoming the stranger, reaching out to the alienated and caring for the vulnerable